 - The Commission of Sati (Prevention) Act, 1987– The purpose of this act is to prevent the practice of Sati.

-- Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013– It provides protection to women from sexual harassment at all workplaces both in public and private sector.
+- Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013– It provides protection to women from sexual harassment at all workplaces both in public and private sectors.

-- Indian Penal Code, 1860– It has provisions to protect women from dowry death, rape, kidnapping, cruelty and other offenses.
+- Indian Penal Code, 1860– It has provisions to protect women from dowry death, rape, kidnapping, cruelty and other offences.

 - Code of Criminal Procedure, 1973:-It contains provisions for women like the obligation of a person to maintain his wife, arrest of a woman by female police, etc.

 In conclusion, due to this legislation and the efforts of the pillars of the Indian democracy the situation of the women has lifted a bit.
 The conditions are better now but in order to make it the best many more efforts are needed and it can only be possible if the government along with the people irrespective of their gender give their support.